WarStalkeR/FFU-BR/README.md

 **AllowSuperChars** - Option to allow character to be superior or utterly miserable.
 **SuperCharMultiplier** - Set to above `1.0` to reach the starts, or below `1.0` to descent into abyss.
 **SuperCharacters** - List of character names in lower case that you want to apply multiplier to.

+# New Parameters & Properties
+**StatEmittedTemp** - a `simple condition` parameter that allow to override `StatSolidTemp` without changing it.
+When set, temperature emitted from object via `Heater.Heat()` will be based on it instead of `StatSolidTemp` parameter.

 # Modding API Examples
 In addition to implementation of synchronized loading, this mod improves quality of modding itself and